ALL entry fees

 Depart Port of Tauranga for Rotorua; pass over the Tauranga Harbour Bridge into Tauranga City, drive downtown Tauranga along the inner harbour before heading south.
 Travel past lifestyle blocks, and farm land before going through the Pyes Pa Canyons.
 Canyons created by man, 10 – 20-meter rock cuttings.
 This is a truly amazing piece of roadway.
 Then it’s all downhill into Rotorua.

-Next we drive by the Agrodome & Agroventures playground.
-We usually stop to admire the local NZ sheep, along with any other animal which may be out in the fields. e.g. – Scottish Longhorn cattle, ducks, goat’s, alpacas, emu’s and ostriches.
+If time permits we will drive by the Agrodome & Agroventures playground.
+We may stop to admire the local NZ sheep, along with any other animal which may be out in the fields. e.g. – Scottish Longhorn cattle, ducks, goat’s, alpacas, emu’s and ostriches.
 You have now seen some of our local fauna & flora, so let’s venture forth to visit the geothermal region.

 The premier Maori cultural centre in New Zealand where visitors can meet & mingle with local Maori hosts.
 Let your guide immerse you into the hearbeat of thier land & lifestyle.
 Explore the geothermal wonders of the valley, observe bubbling mud pools, steaming vents and the world famous Pohutu Geyser which explodes up to 30 metres in the air.
 Te Puia is the New Zealand Maori Arts and Crafts Insitute of New Zealand, established in the 1920’s to foster the culture of the people and keep alive all traditional forms of art, observe students at work in the Carving and Weaving Schools.
 Experience a traditional Maori Song and Dance performance, including a traditional Maori War Welcome.
 Your visit is not complete without stopping in at the nocturnal house to view the Kiwi bird.
 New Zealands extraordinary, endangered and iconic flightless bird.
 Māori have always regarded the kiwi as a special bird.
 They believed it to the ‘hidden bird’ of Tānemahuta – the god of the forest.
 Come dn check it out.

-By now you will be hungry and we will take you somewhere nice downtown Rotorua city or along the lakefront to enjoy some lunch.
+By now you will be hungry and we will take you somewhere nice to enjoy some lunch.

 Following this we will showcase the formal Government Gardens, the famous historic Bath House, the Art Deco Blue Baths and Rachel’s Pool, on our way to the Polynesian Spa.

-Spa Therapies utilise locally sourced thermal mud for a variety of treatments that will leave your skin feeling smooth and soft, and your muscles warm and relaxed.
+Spa Therapies – (additional cost) facials, massage and mud – book a facial, or massage or utilise locally sourced thermal mud for a variety of treatments that will leave your skin feeling smooth and soft, and your muscles warm and relaxed.
+NB:These must be pre arranged prior to arrival.

 We will have you back at your ship at Mount Maunganui around 4.15 pm.